 Premier League Kicks has been working in local communities to inspire thousands of young people.
 PL Kicks started in 2006 and has a long history of using the power of football and the value of sports participation to help youngsters in some of the most high-need areas.

-By engaging them in constructive activities, including a wide variety of sports, coaching, music and educational and personal development sessions, communities up and down the country have been transformed with impressive football and sports participation rates and the authorities reporting significant reductions in anti-social behaviour in the areas in which it is delivered.
-Thanks to another three-year funding commitment from the Premier League, the programme has grown so that 90 Premier League, EFL and National League clubs will deliver sport and education sessions at over 700 venues in local communities where projects are needed most.
-Over 175,000 young people will engage in the programme between 2019-2022.
+By engaging them in constructive activities, including a wide variety of sports, creative arts, boxing, coaching, music and educational and personal development sessions, communities up and down the country have been transformed with impressive football and sports participation rates and the authorities reporting significant reductions in anti-social behaviour in the areas in which it is delivered.

 The scheme has enabled thousands of youngsters to find routes into education, training and employment with volunteering being a key component.